Frequently Asked Questions

 Take Action

-Once issues are identified, take action to correct potential problems and fully implement your affirmative action plans
+Once issues are identified, take action to correct potential problems and fully implement your affirmative action plans:

 • Actions to take to increase employment of minorities, females, individuals with disabilities, and protected veterans